ibm-cloud-docs/vpc/vsi_is_manage_images.md

 Thus, the date of 30 September 2023 at 8:00 PM in the North American Central Standard Time Zone (CST) would be `2023-09-30T20:00:00-06:00`

-When scheduling the date and time, you can't use your current date and time.
+When you schedule the date and time, you can't use your current date and time.
 For example, if it is 8:00 AM on June 12, then the scheduled date and time must be after 8:00 AM on June 12.
 If you define both the `deprecation_at` and `obsolescence_at` dates and times, the `obsolescence_at` date must be after the `deprecation_at` date and time.

 * Schedule a status change to `deprecated`.